lukasturcani/stk/docs/source/index.rst

     ======================================================================

-show the time, the level of the message which can be, in order of priority DEBUG, INFO, WARNING, ERROR or CRITICAL, the module where the message originated and finally the message itself.
+which shows the time, the level of the message which can be, in order of priority DEBUG, INFO, WARNING, ERROR or CRITICAL, the module where the message originated and finally the message itself.